 For the year ended December 31, 2020, we generated growth of 34% in total revenue as compared to the year ended December 31, 2019.
 For the three months ended June 30, 2020, when the impact of COVID-19 was the most acute on our business, we generated revenue growth of 22% as compared to the three months ended June 30, 2019 and \$4.1 million of net income.
 Our ability to grow revenue within our existing customer accounts has remained strong, with a net revenue retention of 123% for the year ended December 31, 2020.
-Our existing customer base has remained largely stable, and our gross revenue retention rate was over 95% for the three months ended September 30, 2021 and the year ended December 31, 2020.
-Additionally, we generated net cash provided by operating activities of \$58.4 million and \$21.2 million in those same periods, respectively.
+Our existing customer base has remained largely stable, and we have been able to maintain gross revenue retention rates of over 95% through the year ended December 31, 2020.
+Additionally, we generated net cash provided by operating activities of \$21.2 million in that same period.
 We have had ample liquidity and capital resources to continue to meet our operating needs, and our ability to continue to service our debt or other financial obligations is not currently impaired.

 While the impact on our business of the pandemic has been limited to date, our revenues are dependent on advertiser demand.
-The pandemic has resulted in market and supply chain disruptions and a global economic slowdown, which has materially impacted demand for a broad variety of goods and services, and is also disrupting sales channels and marketing activities.
+The pandemic has resulted in market disruptions and a global economic slowdown, which has materially impacted demand for a broad variety of goods and services, and is also disrupting sales channels and marketing activities.
 To the extent that demand for digital advertising declines, our results of operations and financial condition may be materially impacted.
 The duration of such disruptions is highly uncertain and cannot be predicted.
-See "Risk Factors - Risks Relating to Our Business - Economic downturns and unstable market conditions, including as a result of the COVID-19 pandemic, could adversely affect our business, financial condition and results of operations."
+See "Risk Factors-Risks Relating to Our Business-Economic downturns and unstable market conditions, including as a result of the COVID-19 pandemic, could adversely affect our business, financial condition and results of operations."